Professor of Biology

 - In-depth analysis of stn-B genetic polymorphisms in honey bees (Theo Kuchar)

-- Drosophila and Apis innate immunity and infectious (bacterial) challenge (Daniel Hake and Ben Hochstetler) – collaboration with Dr. Kris Schmidt (GC Biology)
+- Drosophila and Apis innate immunity and infectious (bacterial) challenge (Daniel Hake, Ben Hochstetler, and James Garcia) – collaboration with Dr. Kris Schmidt (GC Biology)

 - Isolation and analysis of aging/immunity gene polymophisms in nurse and forager honey bees (Theo Kuchar, Martin Banda, James Garcia, and Alejandro Genis)

 - Exploring variations in DNA structure/sequence for ethanol sensitivity candidate genes in honey bees (Peter Martin and Lisa Weaver)

 - Further analysis of the significance of the candidate gene, aldehyde dehydrogenase, from the alcohol sensitivity QTL (quantitative trait locus), (eth-3) (Peter Martin)

 - Dissecting frozen bee brains and extracting mRNA for quantitative real-time polymerase chain reaction (RT-PCR) to assay gene expression (Peter Martin, Lisa Weaver, Mike Zehr, Lynn Weaver, and Mara Swartzentruber)

 - Identifying genetic polymorphisms in circadian rhythm genes between Italian and Carniolan subspecies of honey bee that affect behavioral activity (Mara Swartzentruber)

 - Enzyme digests of circadian rhythm gene PCR products and further investigation of the role of the period gene in honey bee circadian rhythm (Lynn Weaver and Mara Swartzentruber)